psatomas/bruce-lee-tribute-page/README.md

-This is a Bruce lee Tribute page.
+This is a Bruce Lee Tribute page.

-It makes up my first part of my coding portfolio
+It makes up my first part of my coding portfolio.

 You can see this project live at the following url: